ucsb-cs9/s25/_lab/lab07.md

 The `ApartmentListing` class will be defined in `ApartmentListing.py`.
 This class will keep track of various apartments for a single listing.
 The `ApartmentListing` class will have the following attributes:

-* `apartments` - a Python List containing all the apartments that a single lsiting contains.
+* `apartments` - a Python List containing all the apartments that a single listing contains.
 This can be initially set to an empty list.
 * `date` -  an int representing the expected date when the listing is available for viewing.
 This field will be used in determining the *priority of listing viewings*.
 Thus, it's possible for earlier reservations to be deprioritized based on the listing's availability or scheduled viewings.

 The constructor for an `ApartmentListing` will take in the expected date that listing should be ready: